 Effects of the Covid-19 Pandemic on Different Sectors in Turkey

-Deloitte Consulting conducted a study on the effects of the Covid-19 pandemic on various sectors in Turkey.
-Based on consumer interactions between mid-January 2020 and the end of March, we wanted to share the results of this study with our visitors.
-The study provides insights into leading changes during this time frame but does not represent the complete picture.
+Deloitte Consulting conducted a study on the effects of the Covid-19 pandemic on different sectors in Turkey.
+We wanted to share the results of this study, which is based on consumer interactions between mid-January and the end of March, with our visitors.
+The study provides insights into early changes during this time frame but does not represent the complete picture.

 It is anticipated that categories with increased interactions during the Covid-19 process will naturally recover more quickly than others.
-The recovery of categories with decreased interactions will not be easy.
+Recovery for categories with decreased interactions will not be easy.
 These categories will likely continue to feel the negative effects of this global pandemic for the remainder of the year.

 Initial Negative Effects Were Observed in the Service Sector

-The decrease in social interaction among people primarily affected the categories of events and entertainment, culture and arts, transportation, jewelry - accessories, and sexual health products.
+The decrease in social interactions among people most affected the categories of events and entertainment, culture and arts, transportation, jewelry – accessories, and sexual health products.

 There Was a Significant Increase in the Health Products Category